FrankMike/bitcoin-installer/README.md

 ## Security Considerations

-- The bitcoin.conf file has restricted permissions (600 on Linux)
+- The bitcoin.conf file has restricted permissions (600 on Linux and macOS)
 - The service includes basic hardening measures
 - Consider setting up a firewall to only allow connections on port 8333